santhanam87/web-learning/challenges/loops-conditions.md

 1.  **Looping and Summing:**

     - Write a `for` loop that iterates from 1 to 10 and calculates the sum of all numbers in that range.
-    - Print the final sum to the console.
+    - Print the final sum to the console.DONE

+---

 2.  **Conditional Check (Even/Odd):**